w3c/wcag3/guidelines/groups/error-handling/correct-errors/errors-associated.md

 :::tests
 <b>Procedure</b>
-1. Identify validation errors.
+For each validation error:
-2. Verify that validation errors are indicated visually.
+1. Verify that validation error is indicated visually.
-3. Verify that validation errors are indicated programmatically.
+2. Verify that validation error is indicated programmatically.

 <b>Expected results</b>
 * #2 and #3 are true.